astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 $$-c^2dt_0^2 = -c^2dt^2+v^2dt^2,$$ which is exactly the same as Equation {eq}`eqdxlaser`, which means that, again, $\boxed{dt = \gamma dt_0}$.

-Despite what seem to be complete different contexts, the underlying physics of the rocket and the train are exactly the same, because the rules of time are the same.
+Despite what seem to be completely different contexts, the underlying physics of the rocket and the train are exactly the same, because the rules of time are the same.